uaf-arctic-eco-modeling/dvm-dos-tem/scripts/tests/doctests/doctests_Sensitivity.md

 have all the individual sample run directories be setup with the correct parameter values from the sample matrix.
 In addition, the `initial_params_run_dir` should be setup with parameter values from the `seed_path`.
-All the runs should have common configuration interms of which pixel to run, which outputs are enabled, how many years to run, etc.
+All the runs should have common configuration in terms of which pixel to run, which outputs are enabled, how many years to run, etc.

 Lets start by using the convienience function for setting up an experiment that